-Multimedia Lab Internship - The Multimedia Lab Intern develops the instructional, technical and organizational skills needed to supervise, maintain and teach in the Mac-based Multimedia lab, and in non-linear facilities using Final Cut and other multimedia applications.
+The Multimedia Lab Intern develops the instructional, technical and organizational skills needed to supervise, maintain and teach in the Mac based Multimedia lab, and in non-linear facilities using Final Cut and other multimedia applications.
 The intern coordinates student staffing, administers proficiency tests, assists with lab hardware and software upgrades, creates instructional materials, and provides users with technical advice and workshops.

-Video Production Internship- The Video Production Intern learns to produce, direct, and engineer productions using professional HD equipment in our new Center for Creative and Applied Media television studio and in the field through work on a wide range of campus video production and post-production activities.
-The intern builds additional technical skills by doing DVD/ Bluray/web authoring, minor maintenance and diagnostic review of equipment and labs, and support of studio operations including duplication and transfers.
+The Video Production Intern learns to produce, direct, and engineer productions using professional video cameras in the field through work on a wide range of campus video production and post-production activities.
+The intern builds additional technical skills by doing DVD authoring, minor maintenance and diagnostic review of equipment and labs, and support of Mini Control operations including duplication and transfers.

 Credits: 12 or 16 per quarter

 Special Expenses: For media production materials only if academic work involves production.